Tommy G. Thompson Statewide Speaker Awards

-Funding requests can be submitted in either of two rounds: The deadline for the first round is 5:00 PM Central Time, October 1, 2018.
-The second deadline is 5:00 PM Central Time, March 1, 2019.
-Proposals can be made for the current or next fiscal year.
+The deadline for application submissions is 5:00 PM Central Time, March 31, 2019.
+Proposals should be made for the following fiscal year (2019-2020).
 All awards are contingent on the availability of speaker funds in the fiscal year for which they applied.

 The Center will consider out-of-time applications only in unusual circumstances that were unforeseen at the time of the normal filing deadline.
 To file an out of time application, follow all the guidelines contained in this document.
 Note in the subject line of the email and the cover letter of the paper copy that the application is untimely.
 An out-of-time application must explain in the body of the email and on the first page of the application the unusual circumstances that led to the untimely application.

 Proposals must be submitted electronically and via hard copy.

 - Email your proposal to:firstname.lastname@example.org (the subject line must read “Thompson Talk Proposal”)

 - Mail three copies of the proposal to: